-37. Network Rail is relying, to a significant degree, on the verge spaces alongside existing highways to provide alternative routes.
-Network Rail has still not clarified whether the land it
+38. Network Rail is relying, to a significant degree, on the verge spaces alongside existing public vehicular highways to provide alternative routes.
+As noted above, Network Rail has still not clarified whether the land it intends to use, for these routes, is recognised as highway.
+And it appears that Network Rail does not intend that these new alternative routes will be designated as public rights of way.
+This raises a serious question as to the future-proofing of this